jkosem/keanu/README.md

 * GIFs or some animation/video showing what this would look like for real...which would ideally be able to export from this [CodePen](https://codepen.io/jkosem/pen/PoagPJg)
 * Awesome logo
-* Soliciting brutal feedback from developers and Processing users
 * Continue looking for something out there that already exists for years that already does this
 * 3d mode designs with AI texture generation prompt
+* Soliciting brutal feedback from developers and Processing users

 ## Credit

 The design makes heavy use of [IBM's Carbon Design System](https://carbondesignsystem.com), where credit is due.
 It's pretty damn solid.
 Give it a whirl.

-Also, this design work is open source, so note the license.
-I've used innumberable bits and bobs of everything from code snippets to desktop software to plugins to vector graphics all free of charge and with largely no strings attached.
-So have you.
-So let's design in the open.